 It was accepted that this unnecessarily complicated the process and elimination of the requirement removes the possibility of a competing retailer mailing the customer unsolicited marketing material.

-Note that retailers continue to be the party responsible for logging the lost customer’s details and providing the relevant customer information to AEMO.
+Note that retailers/EWON continue to be the party responsible for logging the lost customer’s details and providing the relevant customer information to AEMO.

 The process documented in this paper commenced on 9 February 2004.